 12.1(c) (FB)(FS) Penalties.
 If the Confirmed Quantity for any Gas Day is less than the Daily Contract Quantity after the normal nomination process, BUYER and SELLER shall submit intraday nominations in accordance with the applicable pipelines intraday nomination procedures.
 Buyer and Seller recognize the importance of timely Gas deliveries pursuant to firm transactions and, therefore, agree to attempt to rectify any nomination problems and agree to this penalty provision.
 If Seller fails to sell and make, or Buyer fails to take delivery of the Daily Contract Quantity, for any Gas Day during the Contract Period, then the breaching party shall pay a penalty to the other party in addition to the actual damages set forth in 12.1 (a) and 12.1 (b) above.
-The penalty shall be an amount equal to the highest charge and/or penalty assessed per MMBtu actually paid (and not otherwise recovered hereunder) by the non-breaching party on any pipeline on which Gas was transported on the day(s) of the breach, multiplied by the quantity of Gas not delivered, regardless of whether Buyer is or would be able to procure such quantity from or Seller would be able to sell such quantity to another source at any price plus $1.00.
+The penalty shall be an amount equal to $0.15 multiplied by the quantity of Gas not delivered, regardless of whether Buyer is or would be able to procure such quantity from or Seller would be able to sell such quantity to another source at any price.
 The provision 12.1(c) shall not apply when either party’s failure to perform is caused by an event of Force Majeure.

-12.2 (FB) (FS) If, during a Contract Period, SELLER is unable to make delivery of Gas to BUYER for more than three (3) consecutive Gas Days for any reason, including Force Majeure, BUYER shall not have an obligation to recommence accepting delivery of Gas for the remainder of the month.
-If SELLER fails to make delivery for a total of ten (10) Gas Days, whether consecutive or nonconsecutive, during a Contract Period for any reason, including Force Majeure, then BUYER shall have the right to terminate the relevant Facsimile Contract immediately by giving written notice to SELLER.
+12.2 (FB) (FS) (a) If, during a Contract Period, SELLER is unable to make delivery of Gas to BUYER for more than five (5) consecutive Gas Days for any reason, including Force Majeure, BUYER shall not have an obligation to recommence accepting delivery of Gas for the remainder of the month.
+If SELLER fails to make delivery for a total of thirty (30) Gas Days, whether consecutive or nonconsecutive, during a Contract Period for any reason, including Force Majeure, then BUYER shall have the right to terminate the relevant Facsimile Contract immediately by giving written notice to SELLER. (b) If, during a Contract Period, BUYER is unable to accept delivery of Gas from SELLER for more than five (5) consecutive Gas Days for any reason, including Force Majeure, SELLER shall not have an obligation to recommence delivery of Gas for the remainder of the month.
+If BUYER fails to accept delivery for a total of thirty (30) Gas Days, whether consecutive or nonconsecutive, during a Contract Period for any reason, including Force Majeure, then SELLER shall have the right to terminate the relevant Facsimile Contract immediately by giving written notice to BUYER.

 12.3 In addition to the remedies set forth in this Article 12 for either party's nonperformance, the failing party shall be responsible to the other for any Incremental Costs or Balancing Penalties which were incurred as a result of the other's failure to perform.